'Clean Coal' Technologies, Carbon Capture & Sequestration

 Duke Energy Corp in the USA is building a $3 billion, 618 MWe, IGCC plant at Edwardsport, Indiana ($4850/kW).
 This is a regulated plant, but Duke says that consumers will not be asked to pay for more than $2.72 billion of its final construction cost, excluding financing.

 Summit Power Group's Texas Clean Energy Project (TCEP) at Penwell is a 377 MWe IGCC power plant burning coal with CCS, capturing 90% of CO2 and 90% of NOx.
-It has $450 million funding from DOE Clean Coal Power Initiative towards its $2.4 billion cost.
-It was due to operate from 2015, but construction start is now possibly 2016.
-Of the 2.9 t/yr of CO2 captured, 83% will be used for enhanced oil recovery in the West Texas Basin.
+It has $450 million funding from the DOE Clean Coal Power Initiative towards its $2.4 billion cost.
+It was due to operate from 2015, but construction start is not yet in sight.
+Of the approx 2.9 million t/yr of CO2 captured, 83% will be used for enhanced oil recovery in the West Texas Basin.
 Of the 377 MWe, 106 MW will be used to run the major project equipment on site, 16 MW will be used to compress CO2, and 42 MW will be used to produce urea, leaving 214 MWe for the grid.
 In December 2015 Summit signed an engineering, procurement and construction (EPC) contract with China Huanqui Contracting & Engineering Corporation (HQC), a subsidiary of China National Petroleum Corporation (CNPC), and SNC-Lavalin.